fiziechemi/Pywin-venv/README.md

 - Virtual environment should be named identical to your working directory to make this script work.

 ## Installation
+The installation of pywin-venv is super easy.
+Just run the following installation command as administrator in a Command Prompt terminal:
 ```pwsh
 curl "https://raw.githubusercontent.com/fiziechemi/pywin-venv/master/install.cmd" -o "%USERPROFILE%\install.cmd" & "%USERPROFILE%\install.cmd"
 ```